neurotok/log_parser/README.md

 # log_parser

-Parsing console output from Vulkan CTS and generate list of failing tests and report csv format.
+Parsing console output from Vulkan CTS and generate list of failing tests and report in csv format.

 Usage